Reactive Reference Check in Vue (TypeScript)

 - The function must be written in TypeScript.

-- It should correctly identify objects that are Vue Refs.
+- It must correctly identify Vue

 Expected Behavior: